Top 10 eCommerce Web Design Trends

 Sephora is an excellent example of a brand that has enhanced its checkout experience.
 Sephora’s checkout process includes features like guest checkout, multiple payment options, and a clear, user-friendly interface.

-These elements reduce friction and make the purchasing process straightforward and enjoyable, setting a high standard in ecommerce web design trends.
+These elements reduce friction and make the purchasing process straightforward and enjoyable, setting a high standard in e-commerce web design trends.

 8. AI and Chatbots